 It may be noted that sometimes the Cassia javanica are also called Apple Blossom Trees, even though they do not produce apples or any other edible fruits.
 The similarity of their flowers to apple blossoms is probably the reason for the name.

 A Veritable Rainbow of Blossom Colours

-As the Rainbow Shower Tree is a hybrid from the Pink Shower and Golden Shower trees, they usually produce flowers which can be light pink or crimson pink and also light yellow or even white-coloured flowers.
+As the Rainbow Shower Tree is a hybrid of the Pink Shower and Golden Shower trees, they usually produce flowers that can be light pink or crimson pink and light yellow, or even white-coloured flowers.
 In fact, the colour of the flowers usually varies between shades of pink, red, orange, yellow and white colours, and this should be the reason for their name.

 Many times each flower has a combination of these colours.
-In fact, they look stunning with lots of flowers that bloom in a variety of colors in the same tree, and with the beautiful green leaves that form in pinnae.
+They look stunning with lots of flowers that bloom in various colors in the same tree and with the beautiful green leaves that form in pinnae.

 Characteristics of This Hybrid

 When the Rainbow Showers are in full bloom, they literally produce a showering of flowers even when there is a mild wind.
-When in full bloom, they look so pretty with lots of flowers over the wide canopy.
+They look so pretty in full bloom, with lots of flowers over the wide canopy.
 They are often planted in streets, parks and gardens for shade.

-This tree usually grows up to 50 metres in height, and it has a very wide canopy with many number of branches, which make them good for shade.
+This tree usually grows up to 50 metres in height, and it has a vast canopy with many branches, making them suitable for shade.

 Cassia Parent Species

-Cassia is the general name for a group of flowering trees that comes under the legume family Fabaceae.
+Cassia is the general name for a group of flowering trees under the legume family Fabaceae.
 There are more than a hundred species of flowering plants in this family.
-Both parents Cassia javanica and Cassia fistula are tropical trees which are native to Southeast Asia and they are grown very widely in the Southeast Asian countries.
+Both parents, Cassia javanica and Cassia fistula, are tropical trees native to Southeast Asia, and they are grown very widely in Southeast Asian countries.